Metallurgy Concentration Methods and Uses in Chemistry

 (i) Gravity Separation

-This method is used when there is a difference in density of the ores and impurities.
+This method is used when there is a difference in the density of the ores and impurities.
 Commonly used for removing Si impurities.
 Gravity separation is also called hydraulic washing or lavation.

 Gravity Separation